• Skip to primary navigation

 Is this syrup the same as brown sugar simple syrup?

-How to fix a runny syrup?
+How to fix a runny brown sugar syrup?

 If that doesn't help, you may have measured the sugar incorrectly, in which case I suggest adding 1-2 tablespoons more brown sugar and heating the syrup until the sugar dissolves.